 Statistics Canada, Table 14-10-0064-01 data shows that average weekly wages for all employees in Newfoundland and Labrador have increased over the past two decades:

-Compared to other provinces, Newfoundland and Labrador ranks in the middle for average weekly wages in 2024:
+Compared these data to other provinces, Newfoundland and Labrador ranks in the middle for average weekly wages:

-Newfoundland and Labrador’s average salary is higher than that of neighbouring Atlantic provinces but lower than that of leading western provinces.
+Newfoundland and Labrador’s average salary is higher than that of neighbouring Atlantic provinces like Nova Scotia and New Brunswick, but lower than that of leading western provinces such as Alberta.
 The dominance of natural resource industries helps boost wages.
 However, a lack of major urban centers and reliance on seasonal industries suppresses wage growth relative to provinces like Alberta.

 Source: Statistics Canada.
 Table 14-10-0064-01 Employee wages by industry, annual